srirampanday/nusjune6/README.md

-# nusjune6
+# Test Project

-this is a test project.
+This is a test.
+Really just looking to get more familiar with Git.